gregsaun/BearExxa-V2/doc/design_goals.md

 The back of the X carriage id.ade into two parts toaccess all the wiring and the belt freely.

 ![BearExxa V2 X carriage back](../extra/images/x_carriage_back.gif)

+### Safety

+We are really careful when it comes to safety, especially when it cones to DIY.
+A 3D printer is a machine melting flammable plastic for hours and hours, it must be safe.

+We choose the E3D Revo hotend for its worldwide compliances (CE, UKCA RoHS, etc.).
+The Revo PTC heater offers an extra safety in case of thermal runaway.
+Our design make sure that the wire harness of the HeaterCore is kept straight and wires don't have strong bending.
+The original Revo cables can be used, no crimping or cutting is required.
+The hotend fan that will come with the final kit will have the tachometer wire to detect a failing fan.

+We recommended a safe to use filament to print the extruder parts and provide all the print settings you need.
+The extruder has been tested to support the temperature for long prints.

+We provide detailed documentation, assembly guides and many other helps.
+Like this you reduce as much as possible the issues during assembly, printing, maintenance and have many resources in case of problems.
+If it's not enough we are here to provide support, there are no bad questions.

+We only recommend genuine Prusa, E3D and Bondtech hardware for the best safety and support possible.
+We will provide an official kit that has been carefully designed and controlled.

 ### FAQ